 \section{Conclusion}

 We presented \ourmethodabbrev, a task- and domain-agnostic data selection method that works in any continuous space with few assumptions. \ourmethodabbrev\ begins with the natural objective of minimizing KL divergence between a target set and selected set, and uses the gradient of KL divergence and an efficient implementation to find and select the data points that optimize that objective at scale. \ourmethodabbrev\ selected high quality data, selected data that outperformed models trained on full data and on recent data selection techniques, and was able to effectively reduce the training set size under a given resource constraint without big drops in performance.
 Current models consume large quantities of data, and we hope \ourmethodabbrev\ can help improve the performance of models while using less data and fewer resources.
 Additionally, with large quantities of synthetic and scraped data of variable quality available, we hope \ourmethodabbrev\ can help home in on high quality data.
-For example, \ourmethodabbrev\ can be used to select high quality synthetic data output by large language models for a particular task.
+For example, \ourmethodabbrev\ can be used to select high quality synthetic data output by large language models for a particular task, or choose training data for LLMs that aligns with a certain intent.
 Improvements and changes to the statistics and optimization in \ourmethodabbrev\ and applications of \ourmethodabbrev\ to varied domains and tasks are promising directions for future work.